-Most of us “gearheads” grew up with Regular Leaded and Premium gasoline.
-A product called tetraethyl lead (THL) was added to reduce engine knocks and in 1972 Unleaded gasoline was introduced.
-The following year, the Environmental Protection Agency (EPA) demanded the immediate phase-out of THL and by early 1980s Regular Leaded Gasoline was gone.
+Most of us “gearheads” grew up with regular leaded and premium gasoline.
+A product called tetraethyl lead (THL) was added to reduce engine knocks, and in 1972, unleaded gasoline was introduced.
+The following year, the Environmental Protection Agency (EPA) demanded the immediate phase-out of THL, and by early 1980s regular leaded gasoline was gone.

-Ethanol is nothing new; Henry Ford built the first Model Ts in 1908 to run on ethanol/alcohol and Standard Oil began blending it as early as 1920 to boost octane and reduce engine knock.
-Prohibition put a stop to the Ethanol production, for a while.
-In 1940, the US Army built the first Ethanol plant in Omaha, Nebraska, to supply blended fuel for the military.
+Ethanol is nothing new; Henry Ford built the first Model Ts in 1908 to run on ethanol/alcohol and standard oil began blending it as early as 1920 to boost octane and reduce engine knock.
+Prohibition put a stop to the ethanol production, for a while.
+In 1940, the US Army built the first ethanol plant in Omaha, Nebraska, to supply blended fuel for the military.

 Ethanol for RVs: Just the Facts

 You will find debates and arguments galore regarding the pros and cons of ethanol in just about any industry, especially in the RV industry.
 The pro side touts renewable fuel source, environmentally friendly, and less dependence upon foreign oil and more.
 The opposed side claims less mpg, harmful to engine components, the high cost of production and more as well.
 This article is not going to weigh in on either side, rather…

 Over 95% of all gasoline sold has some type of Ethanol blend

 12 States and the District of Columbia do not require labeling on the pump

 Many fueling stations do not carry regular unleaded at all

 Therefore, we need to be educated about our options and what our engine manufacturers recommend as well.